 When hard water is heated, the natural minerals inside get separated, forming a build-up of sediment in your hot water system.
 And any buildup will eventually cause problems.

 So, if you live in a hard water area, it’s a good idea to make sure you only use water that is first treated by a water softener.
-Talk to a local plumber: Call 1-888-548-3652
+Contact a local plumber to get what you need.

 Nothing Is Perfect

 Some heat loss can occur whenever water is transported over a distance, like from a furnace or boiler to the holding tank.
 But today’s water heating systems are quite a bit more efficient than older versions.
 There are fewer exposed parts (parts that would ultimately corrode or break down over time) and no secondary energy source is required to provide abundant hot water.

 To maintain the water’s temperature in the tank requires the furnace or boiler to turn on occasionally.
 So, some energy (and the associated cost) is required.
 But with today’s models, the boiler will only turn on when heating is required, as in when the temperature of the water in the tank drops below a preset threshold.